Integrating experimental data with molecular simulations to investigate RNA structural dynamics: Discussion and perspective

 Whereas most of the applications to date are related to non-transferable methods, where MD is used to deconvolve available experimental data, a few groups are trying to use experimental data to systematically improve force fields in a transferable manner.
 In this sense, force fields can be seen as energy-based machine-learning models \cite{du2019implicit}.
 Training should be done with examples that are representative of what one wants to reproduce.
 If the aim is to reproduce and predict experimental observables, experimental data should be used during training.
 The physics-based architecture of the force-field model, though limited by the lack of important aspects such as multi-body and polarization effects, can improve model transferability.
 However, to ensure the correctness of the microscopic models and to obtain force fields that properly describe conformations not yet seen in an experiment, a suitable combination of solution data, crystallographic information, and bottom-up data from quantum chemistry is required.
+Differences in experimental settings, such as ionic strength, temperature, and crystal packing, should be properly taken into account by performing reference simulations in appropriate conditions or even in crystalline environments \cite{cerutti2019molecular}.
 The ambitious Open Force Field initiative is trying to use these ideas on large databases of heterogeneous systems, but to date this strategy has only been used to parametrize small molecules \cite{qiu2021development}.
 Experimental data on macromolecules will be required to push this approach forward to protein and RNA systems.
 Importantly, more commonly used non-transferable approaches such as maximum entropy or maximum parsimony integration methods will benefit from improved force fields used to generate prior ensembles.
 Kinetic data might also provide an extremely valuable source of information as they can probe transition states \cite{han2022rational}.
 In theory, they would give access to free-energy barriers that are not seen in equilibrium experiments.
 However, integrating them in an ensemble or force-field refinement is nontrivial and is an active field of research (see, e.g., \cite{brotzakis2021method}).

 \begin{mybox} \end{mybox}